chithanh1811/openEA/README.rst

 Create the documentation by calling
     $> openea doc update
 after installation of openEA.
-You can find the final HTML documentation at EA/html/ having EA/html/index.html as starting point.
+You can find the created HTML documentation at EA/html/ having EA/html/index.html as starting point.

 Copyright and License
 =====================